jotaccruz/DBAClef-App/README.md

 * DBAClefDrivers.py - Functions to dynamically use drivers for MSSQL connection strings.
 * DBAClefOS.py - Functions to interact with the OS.
 * DBAClefSource.py - Functions to interact with the DB.
-* DBAClefSource.py - Functions to interact with the WWW.
+* DBAClefSource.py - Functions to interact with the web.